aucor/polylang-smart-language-select-disabler/readme.md

  * Checks if currently edited post or term has translations
  * If it has, hides select and shows the name of current language with CSS and vanilla JS
- * Removes option to change default language unless user does not provide `iknowwhatimdoing` GET-parameter or allows it via filter
+ * Removes option to change default language unless the user does not provide `iknowwhatimdoing` GET-parameter or allows it via filter

 ## Installation